whtdrgn101/dbtdemo/README.md

 - `dbt run`

 ### Notes:
-- You will need to setup a profile.yml file in your `~/.dbt` folder to enable the database connection.
-For this demo, I create a database called `orders` with a simple PostgreSQL install (version 14 for this project).
-Default username is postgres, modify to your preference.
+- Database Setup:
+    - Install Postgres >= v14
+    - Create a database in Postgres called `orders`
+    - Run the "build_db.sh" script within the `source` folder of the project root
+- DBT Setup:
+    - Install a version of Python >= 3.8
+    - Create the Python virtual environment by running this command from the command line of the project root: `python3 -m venv venv`
+        - ***NOTE*** Windows the command might be `python -m venv venv`
+    - Update PIP by running the following commands:
+        - Linux/Mac: `source venv\bin\activate` || Windows: `venv\Scripts\activate.bat`
+        - `pip install --upgrade pip`
+        - `pip install -r requirements.txt`
+    - Install DBT modules by running the following command:
+        - `dbt deps`
+- Running DBT:
+    - Run the following command to run DBT: `dbt run`
-- I include the generated documentation in this project so the sharing of the project is easier for people to check that out without getting PostgreSQL up and running.
-Just go do the `targets` directory and run `python -m http.server` to launch a quick and dirty webserver then navigate to `http:localhost:8000` in a web-browser to explore the documentation and see the data flow diagrams.
+    - Just go do the `targets` directory and run `python -m http.server` to launch a quick and dirty webserver then navigate to `http:localhost:8000` in a web-browser to explore the documentation and see the data flow diagrams.

 ### Resources: